Skip to content

 Write-PScriboMessage -Plugin "Module" -IsWarning "Unable to collect storage information: $($_.Exception.Message)"

-PScribo tables are the primary method for presenting structured data:
+PScribo tables are the primary method for presenting structured data.
+Use List = $false for multi-row collections and List = $true for single-object key-value pairs.

 $ServerData = foreach ($Server in $Servers) {